 Nanoscale force measurement:

-Nanoscale Molecular Force Sensor: This project aims to develop a device to measure biomolecular forces at the single molecule scale.
-Ultimately we will implement this force sensor to measure the physical forces applied by biological cells during physiological processes such as migration.
-As part of this project, we are collaborating with Dr. Michael Poirer's lab in Physics, Dr. John Lannutti's lab in Materials Science and Engineering, Dr. Sooryakumar's lab in Physics, and Dr. Samir Ghadiali's lab in Biomedical Engineering.
-Click on the project title for more info.
+Nanoscale Molecular Force Sensor: This project aims to develop a devices to measure biomolecular forces at the single molecule scale.
+Ultimately we will implement this force sensor to measure the physical forces applied by biological cells during processes such as migration or at cell-cell junctions, for example on the vessel well.
+As part of this project, we are collaborating with Dr. Michael Poirer's lab in Physics and Dr. Jonathon Song in MAE.

-Research Team - Michael Hudoba (Ph.D. student, NBL), Paula Vivas Basto (Post-doc, Poirier Lab), Tyler Nelson (Ph.D. student, Lannutti Lab)
+Research Team - Michael Hudoba (Ph.D. student, NBL), Ehsan

 Co-stimulatory Growth Signaling in B Cell Malignancies:

 Research Team - Chris Lucas (PhD, School of Biomedical Science, post-doc, NBL), Emily Briggs (M.S., NBL)